dingmingjiejp/mpp/LabSolutions/src/lesson7/labs/prob1/partB/Readme.txt

 corrected version is =>
-Add override to check properly overriding and change parameter class as Object.
+Overriding the Object's equal method by changing the parameter class as Object.

 	@Override
 	public boolean equals(Object e) {